 This is welcome, but this requires political will and involvement of a range of stakeholders to make it effective.
-The lack of adequate minimum income schemes in several countries was highlighted following the 2008 crisis in Europe and has again become a salient feature of debates surrounding the future of emergency income and employment supports in the aftermath of the pandemic (Social Platform, 2020).
+The lack of adequate minimum income schemes in several countries was highlighted following the 2008 crisis in Europe and has again become a salient feature of debates surrounding the future of emergency income and employment supports as Europe continues to recover from the impact of the Covid-19 pandemic (Social Platform, 2020).

 A review of minimum income schemes across Europe carried out in 2018 found that they play a vital role in alleviating the worst impacts of poverty and social exclusion (European Commission, 2019e).
-As a more recent discussion by the European Parliament indicates, in the context of the current public health emergency, the impact of minimum incomes schemes across Europe have been thoroughly 'stress tested' in this regard.
-The results indicate the 'differential protective capacity' of existing systems across the EU depending on the 'accessibility and generosity of eligibility conditions' with leaps in simplification and access in several Member States a significant step forward (Employment and Social Affairs Committee, 2121b).
+As a more recent discussion by the European Parliament indicates, in the context of the pandemic, the impact of minimum incomes schemes across Europe have been thoroughly 'stress tested' in this regard.
+The results indicate the 'differential protective capacity' of existing systems across the EU depending on the 'accessibility and generosity of eligibility conditions' with leaps in simplification and access in several Member States a significant step forward (Employment and Social Affairs Committee, 2021b)